futtta/wp-youtube-lyte/readme.txt

 4. In the sidebar on the left:
  * Click on 'Credentials'
- * Click on 'Create new Key'
+ * Click on 'Create Credential'
- * Click on 'Server Key'
+ * Click on 'API key'
- * Leave the box with whitelisted IP's empty
+ * Set as little restrictions as possible, most problems with getting this working are caused by these settings.
  * Click on 'Create'

 5. Copy your API key to WP YouTube Lyte settings page.